Definition of Java NIO

 Non-blocking IO

-The java non-blocking IO refers to a program that does not block the execution of other operations.
+The Java non-blocking IO refers to a program that does not block the execution of other operations.
 We are executing the non-blocking method asynchronously.
-The asynchronous is defined as the program does not execute the necessary code line by line.
+In the context of asynchronous execution, the program executes the necessary code non-sequentially, avoiding a line-by-line approach.
 The non-blocking code invokes the function and proceeds to the next operation without waiting for it to return.

 The below example shows an example of the readFile() function demonstrating the non-blocking code as follows: